Ph-IRES/workshop_data-analysis/tutorial_github_makerepo/README.md

 ---

-## 6. Using your terminal navigate to the directory you want to download you repo to.
+## 6. Using your terminal, navigate to the directory you want to download your repo to.

 Your terminal can be either the stand alone app or the tab in the lower left panel of RStudio